The purpose of this document

 We may also share your personal data with, and receive your personal data from, organisations and individuals outside of the County Council.
 Further detail about data sharing in relation to each County Council service can be found in our privacy notices for council service areas.

 Additionally, your personal information can be provided to a third party contracted by the County Council to provide a service to the Council or directly to you.
-These service providers are known as data processors and also have a legal obligation under GDPR and to the County Council to look after your personal information and only use it for providing that service.
+These service providers are known as data processors and also have a legal obligation under GDPR and DPA and to the County Council to look after your personal information and only use it for providing that service.
 An example of this is the County Council uses a case management system operated by a data processor for its social care services.

 If we transfer your personal information to other countries